Risks and Side Effects

 A list of these symptoms is on the Warning Card your pharmacist gives you.
 Carry this Warning Card with you at all times.

-If you stop TRIUMEQ because of an allergic reaction, never take TRIUMEQ (abacavir, dolutegravir, and lamivudine) or any other abacavir- or dolutegravir-containing medicines (EPZICOM®, TIVICAY®, TRIZIVIR®, or ZIAGEN®) again.
+If you stop TRIUMEQ because of an allergic reaction, never take TRIUMEQ (abacavir, dolutegravir and lamivudine) or any other medicine that contains abacavir or dolutegravir (EPZICOM, TIVICAY, TRIZIVIR, or ZIAGEN) again.

 - If you take TRIUMEQ or any other abacavir-containing medicine again after you have had an allergic reaction, within hours you may get life-threatening symptoms that may include very low blood pressure or death.